Clive Stafford Smith: Guantánamo detainees

 Stafford Smith contributed to The Guardian with an opinion piece on the significance of the U.S. Supreme Court's 29 June 2006 ruling in Hamdan v.
 Rumsfeld, which found the Combatant Status Review Tribunals and military commissions to be unconstitutional.
 The Court held that the executive branch did not have the authority to set up a justice system outside the existing civil and military legal systems.
 Stafford Smith thought that George W. Bush should have been secretly relieved that the more conservative members of the Supreme Court, who supported the administration's appeal against the lower court's ruling, were in the minority.
 He wrote:

 In the end, I suspect there was a collective sigh of relief from the White House that the lunatic fringe did not prevail.
 The Bush administration has finally recognized that it must close Guantánamo but—for all that Bush bangs on about the importance of personal responsibility—it wanted someone else to take the blame.

 Stafford Smith published a memoir about his experiences at Guantanamo, Bad Men: Guantánamo Bay and the Secret Prisons (2007).
 It was shortlisted for the 2008 Orwell Prize for political writing.
 Interviewed by Jon Snow of Channel 4 News on 26 March 2009, Stafford Smith said about the treatment of detainees, "I would go one step further: the torture decisions were being made in the White House, by the National Security Council, Dick Cheney and Condoleezza Rice."
 He asserted that although the British had not carried out the torture, they were complicit in it.
-Stafford Smith concluded that, in trying to keep the torture allegations secret, the US authorities were "confusing national security with national embarrassment".
+Stafford Smith concluded that, in trying to keep the torture allegations secret, American authorities were "confusing national security with national embarrassment".

 In July 2010, Stafford Smith accused former Foreign Secretary David Miliband of fighting to prevent the release of vital documents during the Binyam Mohamed case.
 On 9 June 2015, he told an audience that he had visited the facility 34 times.
 In 2013, he went on hunger strike as part of a campaign for the release of Guantanamo detainee Shaker Aamer, who was finally released in 2015.

 In 2022, Stafford Smith was featured in the documentary film We Are Not Ghouls, about his work with JAG attorney Yvonne Bradley to free Guantanamo detainee Binyam Mohamed.